 Working with an equine breeder for a year or two after graduation can add valuable experience.
 Breeders are trained to monitor or manipulate a mare's estrus (period for conceiving) and select animals for breeding based on the characteristics desired in the offspring.
 If the breed registry allows artificial insemination or assisted reproduction, breeders also must choose between assisted reproduction or live cover, wherein the mare and stallion are brought together at a breeding farm or facility.

 Equine breeders typically specialize in a single breed and plan a multi-generation breeding program to select for desired characteristics in that breed and avoid known genetic weaknesses.
-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for an animal breeder in 2015 was $39,380 (www.bls.gov).
-Job growth for all types for animal breeders was expected to decline by about 2% in the years 2014-2024, the BLS indicated.
+According to the U.S. Bureau of Labor Statistics (BLS), the mean annual salary for an animal breeder in 2018 was $43,080 (www.bls.gov).
+Job growth for all types for animal breeders was expected to increase slower than the average in the years 2018-2028, the BLS indicated.

 An internship or apprenticeship is a practical way for aspiring equine breeders to gain valuable work experience.
 Many equine breeders specialize in a specific breed of horse, developing breeding programs spanning multiple generations that are designed to eliminate genetic weaknesses.
 It is quite common for equine breeders to have their own business.